Orange Tulip Scholarship Programme

 The Orange Tulip Scholarship Indonesia Programme has run since 2012 and has received great support from Dutch higher education institutions and companies, as well as the Indonesian government.

 The scholarship programme is targeted at qualified, excellent Indonesian students wishing to study in the Netherlands for their bachelor and master degrees.
-Two institutions providing foundation programmes also participated in 2013.
+Two institutions providing foundation programmes also participated in 2013 and 2014.

-For the 2013-2014 academic year, scholarships valued at more than € 600,000 were made available by sixteen Dutch higher education institutions, two Indonesian Ministries and one Dutch company.
+For the 2014-2015 academic year, 86 scholarships valued at more than € 622,000 were made available by nineteen Dutch higher education institutions, two Indonesian Ministries and one Dutch company.

-The general deadline for applications for the Orange Tulip Scholarship Indonesia programme is 1 April 2014, although some institutions may have different deadlines.
-Please check each institution page carefully for deadlines.
+The general deadline for applications for the Orange Tulip Scholarship Indonesia programme is 1 April, although some institutions may have different deadlines.

-Indonesian students can read more about the Orange Tulip Scholarship Indonesia programme on the Nuffic Neso Indonesia website (in Bahasa Indonesia).
+Indonesian students can read more about the Orange Tulip Scholarship Indonesia programme (in Bahasa Indonesia) on the Nuffic Neso Indonesia website, which also contains information in English for Dutch institutions.

 Nuffic Neso Korea launched the Orange Tulip Scholarship in January 2010.
 The Orange Tulip Scholarship Programme in South Korea was created to provide opportunities for talented Korean students to study in Holland.
 Dutch higher education institutions and companies have joined forces as sponsors of the programme, which runs on a yearly basis.
 The institutions that participate in the programme and the fields of study covered vary each year.

 Korean students can find more information about the Orange Tulip Scholarship Programme in Korea on the Nuffic Neso Korea website (in Korean).

 Nuffic Neso Mexico launched the Orange Tulip Scholarship Programme in September 2010.
 The 2015-2016 academic year will be the fifth year that Mexican students can apply for this now well-known scholarship.